ryanlyy/kdb/troubleshooting-container.md

-Maybe we sometime complain there is no debugging tool aviable in containe when we debug some issues.
+Maybe we sometime complain there is no debugging tool available in containe when we debug some issues.
 Now we should not complain it :)

 Here is the procedure how to implement it: